dschaefer/wascana/README.md

 64-bit varieties since 64-bit distros tend not to support 32-bit executables very well.
 Windows is 32-bit since it's good at that.
 And Mac is 64-bit since there are no longer any 32-bit Mac OS X releases.

+BTW, in the past, Wascana used to focus on the MinGW toolchain.
+While that's still a goal, it has been put on the backburner.
+The original MinGW.org has somewhat stagnated.
+The newer MinGW-64 project which is much more up to date and has a 64-bit compiler, doesn't have an official distribution.
+That makes it much more work.
+And with the free Visual Studio being a much more complete environment, I'd rather focus on helping get proper Visual C++ support into the CDT.